johnwyse/property-manager/readme.md

 ## Overview

 Property is a web app that connects property managers and tenants.
-After registering an account and connecting to a certain property/properties, tenants and managers can message each other (with photos attached), managers can post lease documents, and tenants can report, update, and resolve maintenance issues.
+After registering an account and connecting to a certain property, tenants and managers can message each other (with photos attached), managers can post lease documents, and tenants can report, update, and resolve maintenance issues.
 Users are alerted of unresolved issues and unread messages upon logging in.

-I was inspired to create this web app because of my real-life frustration with my own property manager and desire for better communication.
+I was inspired to create this web app because of a desire for better communication with my own property manager.

 ## File Tree